framps/raspiBackupDoc/en/src/backup-intro.md

 In normal backup mode, *raspiBackup* always creates a complete backup of the system.
 This includes the first two partitions only (/boot and /root).
 In partition-oriented backup mode, any number of partitions can be backed up.
-Which partitions to be back up can be choosenhbut the first two partitions have to be included all the time.
+Which partitions to be back up can be choosen but the first two partitions have to be included all the time.

 If *raspiBackup* has just been installed and configured, it's recommended